Archive for September, 2007

 Transnational: Eat fresh

 I think this Subway franchise will have to use its second slogan: The Way A Sandwich Should Be because the Eat fresh may not work in a place like Antigua Guatemala, where most places serve REAL fresh food.
-With all of these transnational fast-food restaurants in La Antigua Guatemala, we still have to make a run for the border or drive to Guatemala City if we’d like to think outside the bun to enjoy a bean and cheese burrito.
+With all of these transnational fast-food restaurants in La Antigua Guatemala, we still have to make a run for the border or drive to Guatemala City if we’d like to think outside the bun while enjoying a bean and cheese burrito.

 Hotel Arizona Doorway

 The La Antigua Guatemala city ordinances requires that the name of businesses be in Spanish.
 Some business have dual names like Rainbow Cafe which was forced to change to Café Arcoiris (although they kept Rainbow Cafe at a smaller size within the sign).
 Backpackers Hotel became Mochileros Hotel and so on.
 For the most part, I agree with this city ordinance because the La Antigua Guatemala is protected by national and international laws since it was declared by UNESCO as World Heritage.
-In other parts of Guatemala you can name your business in any language you want.

 Jungle Party Sign in Antigua